Integrable self-adaptive moving mesh schemes for multi-component short pulse type equations with nonzero boundary values: Bilinear equations and N-soliton solution for the MCmSP equation

 When the solitons reach the left edge, they emerge from the right edge.
 The maxerr for the two-soliton solution with soliton interaction is almost the same as that for the one-soliton solution.
 This fact suggests that the self-adaptive moving mesh schemes (\ref{semidis2SP}) and (\ref{semidiscomplexSP}) are effective and accurate.

 \end{section}

-\begin{section}{Conclusion} In this paper, we proposed integrable self-adaptive moving mesh schemes for the MCmSP and the MCSP equations under general boundary conditions.
-We also constructed multi-soliton solutions expressed by Pfaffian for our self-adaptive moving mesh schemes.
-Self-adaptive moving mesh schemes obtained by our methods proposed previously are not applicable to general boundary conditions, because the edge point $x_{0}$ was fixed.
-But in reality, $x_{0}$ moves when the displacement $u$ at $x_{0}$ is non-zero.
-Therefore, we have to consider the evolution equation of $x_{0}$.
-By considering the consistency condition with the hodograph transformation, we have successfully constructed self-adaptive moving mesh schemes that are applicable to general boundary conditions, which has long been difficult.
+\begin{section}{Conclusion} In this paper, we proposed integrable self-adaptive moving mesh schemes for the MCmSP and the MCSP equations with nonzero boundary values.
+We also constructed multi-soliton solutions in Pfaffian form for the proposed semi-discrete schemes.
+The schemes obtained in our previous work were fixed-edge schemes and therefore did not include the evolution of the edge point $x_0$.
+In the hodograph variables, however, $x_0$ evolves when the boundary flux at $X=0$ is nonzero.
+The main theoretical contribution of this paper is to derive the evolution equation for $x_0$ from the consistency condition with the hodograph transformation and to incorporate it into the self-adaptive moving mesh scheme.
+By doing so, we have constructed integrable self-adaptive moving mesh schemes that accommodate nonzero boundary values.

-In section \ref{sec_MCmSP} and \ref{sec_disMCmSP} for the MCmSP equation, and section \ref{sec_MCSP} and \ref{sec_disMCSP} for the MCSP equation, we constructed multi-soliton solutions expressed by Pfaffian and integrable self-adaptive moving mesh schemes under general boundary conditions.
-The procedure to obtain self-adaptive moving mesh schemes for MCmSP and MCSP equations under general boundary conditions is as follows.
+In sections \ref{sec_MCmSP} and \ref{sec_disMCmSP} for the MCmSP equation, and sections \ref{sec_MCSP} and \ref{sec_disMCSP} for the MCSP equation, we constructed multi-soliton solutions in Pfaffian form and integrable self-adaptive moving mesh schemes with nonzero boundary values.
+Their construction proceeds as follows.

 \begin{enumerate}[(1)] \item From the conservation law, the hodograph transformation and the derivative law are derived.
-By applying them to the MCmSP and the MCSP equations which are soliton equations in WKI type, we arrive at the multi-component coupled integrable dispersionless equations which are soliton equations in AKNS type.
+Applying them to the MCmSP and MCSP equations, which belong to the WKI-type class, yields the multi-component coupled integrable dispersionless equations, which belong to the AKNS-type class.

-\item By applying the dependent variable transformation to the multi-component coupled integrable dispersionless equations, we obtain the bilinear equations with the Pfaffian solution.
+\item Applying the dependent variable transformation to the multi-component coupled integrable dispersionless equations yields bilinear equations together with their Pfaffian solutions.

-\item By space-integrable discretization of the bilinear equations, a semi-discrete analogue of the bilinear equations with the Pfaffian solution is obtained.
+\item An integrable spatial discretization of the bilinear equations produces a semi-discrete bilinear equations together with their Pfaffian solutions.

-\item By applying the dependent variable transformation to the semi-discrete analogue of the bilinear equations, a semi-discrete analogue of the multi-component coupled integrable dispersionless equations is derived.
+\item Applying the dependent variable transformation to the semi-discrete bilinear equations yields a semi-discrete analogue of the multi-component coupled integrable dispersionless equations.